Some control types can load required data from the database themselves, assuming Database was selected as data source.

 The view switches to Configuration (custom) and the new Insert subnode is selected.
-In the Node editor view, you can manage the following settings.
+In Node editor, you can manage the following settings.

 To define an expression-based event

 The view switches to Configuration (custom) and the new subnode is marked.
-In the Node editor tab, you can manage the following settings.
+In Node editor, you can manage the following settings.

 Before you can assign a collection to a component, you must prepare the custom component to make it suitable for the collection.

 To do this, the component requires a "virtual collection", which you will find under the component’s Property node in the definition tree view.
 Collections are assigned in the "virtual collection".